reactphp/socket/README.md

 server or client based on the [`EventLoop`](https://github.com/reactphp/event-loop) and [`Stream`](https://github.com/reactphp/stream) components.

-## Server

-The server can listen on a port and will emit a `connection` event whenever a client connects.

-## Connection

-The `Connection` is a readable and writable [`Stream`](https://github.com/reactphp/stream).
-The incoming connection represents the server-side end of the connection.

-It MUST NOT be used to represent an outgoing connection in a client-side context.
-If you want to establish an outgoing connection, use the [`SocketClient`](https://github.com/reactphp/socket-client) component instead.

-## Usage
+## Quickstart example

-Here is a server that closes the connection if you send it anything.
+Here is a server that closes the connection if you send it anything:

 ```php
 $loop = React\EventLoop\Factory::create();